nationalarchives/engineering-handbook/docs/technology/javascript.md

 1. **Approach**
     1. JavaScript MUST only be used for [progressive enhancement](../../ways-of-working/service-standard/#progressive-enhancement/) - do not rely on libraries such as React, Vue or Angular
+    1. JavaScript MUST be served as a static file and MUST NOT be compiled at runtime
+    1. Compiled JavaScript MUST NOT contain a source file map in the `.js` file itself
+    1. Compiled JavaScript SHOULD contain a link to a separate source file (`.map.js`)
 1. **Version**
     1. JavaScript COULD use ESNext
     1. If written in ESNext, JavaScript MUST be transpiled down to ES5 with [Babel](https://babeljs.io/)